 A typical cooldown of the cryostat is shown in Fig. 5, with temperature data plotted for the sensors marked in Fig. 1.
 When cooled by liquid nitrogen, the radiation shield reaches a base temperature of $80.0 \pm 0.8$ K in 4 hours.
-The second stage of the ULVI reaches a base temperature of $4.1 \pm 0.5$ K. The sample reaches a base temperature of $5.83 \pm 0.02$ K after 5.5 hours with the radiation shield cooled by liquid nitrogen, or $8.20 \pm 0.02$ K if the shield is cooled by chilled water.
-Uncertainties account for the precision of temperature sensor on the silicon wafer mount reads the same temperature as the sensor on the copper block below to within 0.1 K, less than the measurement error (0.5 K) of the uncalibrated sensor on the copper block.
+The second stage of the ULVI reaches a base temperature of $4.3 \pm 0.5$ K. The sample reaches a base temperature of $5.7 \pm 0.1$ K after 8 hours with the radiation shield cooled by liquid nitrogen, or $8.20 \pm 0.02$ K if the shield is cooled by chilled water.
+Uncertainties account for the precision of temperature sensors and temperature stability.
+With the radiation shield cold, the temperature sensor on the sample wafer mount reads the same temperature as the sensor on the copper block below to within 0.1 K, less than the measurement error (0.5 K) of the uncalibrated sensor on the copper block.
 This indicates sufficient thermal conduction to the end of the thin silicon chip.
-We note that when the radiation shield is warm, radiative heating creates a $\sim 0.5$ K gradient between the thermometers on the sample and its mount due to finite thermal conductance from copper block to sample.
+We note that when the radiation shield is warm, radiative heating creates a $\sim 0.5$ K gradient between the thermometers